 TikTok's beauty enthusiasts are creative to say the least.
-We're only a couple of weeks into spring but so far I've spotted makeup artists filling in their eyebrows with self-tan, creating a smoky eye using nothing but eyeliner and their fingertips, and correcting orange bronzer with lipstick.
+Just recently, I've spotted makeup artists filling in their eyebrows with self-tan, creating a smoky eye using nothing but eyeliner and their fingertips, and correcting orange bronzer with lipstick.
 No recent trend has amassed quite as many stitches and spinoff videos as 'diamond lips', though.

 With millions of views and counting, #diamondlips was coined by beauty content creator Eva Larosa.
 The trend is simple: applying silver eyeshadow or eyeliner to your Cupid's bow and the centre of your bottom lip, lining the edges with a nude lip pencil and swiping a clear gloss all over.
 The lip liner adds definition and volume, while the silver pigment dials up the shine intensity of the gloss, imparting a blinding twinkle that's so pretty, it's no wonder it has gone viral.